USNavalResearchLaboratory/geoips2/docs/documentation_strategy.rst

 bandit, flake8, and pylint are used to enforce appropriate style, security, and syntax usage.

-The **geoips2/setup/system_setup** script within the GeoIPS 2.0 release contains instructions for setting up VIM8 with automated syntax checking and highlighting (including automated flake8, pylint, and bandit error / warning highlighting), to help enforce desired style guides.
+The installation script called from **geoips2/README.md** contains steps for setting up VIM8 with automated syntax checking and highlighting (including automated flake8, pylint, and bandit error / warning highlighting), to help enforce desired style guides.